Pricing measures for healthier diets

 Learn about protecting children from the processed food industry’s unhealthy food marketing.

-Improving baby and toddler foods
+Improving baby & toddler foods

 Learn about improving the composition, labelling and promotion of ready-made foods for babies and toddlers to support good health.